thheller/shadow-css/README.md

 <a name="build"></a>
 # Building CSS

 All of this is subject to change.
-Currently, the only way to build the CSS is by writing some Clojure code.
-This is very rough but it works fine.
+Currently, the only way to build the CSS is by writing a Clojure function.

 I'd suggest using a new namespace since the `shadow.css.build` namespace is not needed at runtime and should not be part of your regular builds.

-## Release Builds
+It integrates nicely with `tools.build` if you are using that.

 ```clojure
 (ns build